-In a contemporary assessment of Antarctic sea ice behavior, Yuan and Martinson (2000) also utilized Special Sensor Microwave Imager data, but they additionally analyzed brightness temperatures obtained by the Nimbus-7 Scanning Multichannel Microwave Radiometer; determining that the mean trend in the latitudinal location of the Antarctic sea ice edge over the prior 18 years was an equatorward extension of 0.011 degree latitude per year, in harmony with the findings of Comiso (2000), who analyzed Antarctic temperature data obtained from 21 surface stations, as well as from infrared satellites operating from 1979 to 1998, and discovered a 20-year cooling trend of 0.042°C per year in the satellite data and 0.008°C per year in the station data.
+In a contemporary assessment of Antarctic sea ice behavior, Yuan and Martinson (2000) also utilized Special Sensor Microwave Imager data; but they additionally analyzed brightness temperatures obtained by the Nimbus-7 Scanning Multichannel Microwave Radiometer.
+And this work revealed that the mean trend in the latitudinal location of the Antarctic sea ice edge over the prior 18 years was an equatorward extension of 0.011 degree of latitude per year, in harmony with the findings of Comiso (2000), who analyzed Antarctic temperature data obtained from 21 surface stations, as well as from infrared satellites operating from 1979 to 1998, and who thereby discovered a 20-year cooling trend of 0.042°C per year in the satellite data and 0.008°C per year in the station data.

 One year later, Vyas et al. (2003) analyzed data from the multi-channel scanning microwave radiometer carried aboard India's OCEANSAT-1 satellite for the period June 1999-May 2001, which they combined with data for the period 1978-1987 that had been derived from space-based passive microwave radiometers carried aboard earlier Nimbus-5, Nimbus-7 and DMSP satellites, in order to study secular trends in sea ice extent about Antarctica over the period 1978-2001.
 This work revealed that the mean rate of change of sea ice extent for the entire Antarctic region over this period was an increase of 0.043 M km² per year.
 In addition, the six researchers concluded that "the increasing trend in the sea ice extent over the Antarctic region may be slowly accelerating in time, particularly over the last decade," which finding they described as "paradoxical in the global warming scenario resulting from increasing greenhouse gases in the atmosphere."